 An undergraduate student poster contest will be held at the NCWSS annual meeting.
 The purpose of this contest is to encourage undergraduate students who have conducted research in weed science to present their results to the society in poster format and to gain experience and interaction with other students, faculty, and industry representatives.
 Students should have a sponsor who is a member of the NCWSS to provide guidance in poster preparation.
 The contest will be held in conjunction with the Graduate Student Poster Contest, with the same rules and evaluation guidelines (see Manual of Operating Procedures: Section 3, Chapter 5, and Part IV).
-Any student who is enrolled as an undergraduate at the time of the contest and who conducted the research being reported while a student in the North Central Region is eligible to participate, except those having won first place in a previous undergraduate poster contest.
+Any student who is currently enrolled as an undergraduate in the North Central Region at the time of the contest and conducted the research being reported while a student is eligible to participate.
+Exception is for those having won first place in a previous undergraduate poster contest.
+All students graduating with a B.S. degree less than six months before the contest (and not actively enrolled in a graduate program) will be able to participate as an undergraduate.
+All students graduating with a B.S. degree greater than six months before the contest are only eligible to participate as a graduate student, regardless of graduate degree program status.
 Only one poster may be entered in the contest by each contestant.